SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 * Conform to protocols to implement a shared abstraction or cooperate with a default implementation, as described in :doc:`Protocols`.

 ..
-XXX (migi) polymorphism is possible with structs
+The paragraph below appears verbatim in both Classes and Structures.

-..
-XXX Most of the time you use structs, not classes.
+Swift provides both classes and structures, but most of the time your code uses structures.
-   For details, see ReferenceAndValueTypes
+For more details about choosing between them, see :doc:`ReferenceAndValueTypes`.

 .. _Structures_StructureSyntax: